-While a student may possess cell phones or wireless communication devices on school property, their use on campus during the school day is strictly regulated.
+While a student may possess cell phones, smart watches, and/or other wireless communication devices on school property, their use on campus during the school day is strictly regulated.
 These devices may cause distractions to students and staff.
 During school hours and/or on school-sponsored transportation:

-- The use of cell phones/electronic devices is prohibited during class, unless the instructor is using them for educational purposes, otherwise all cell phones must be turned off and placed out-of-sight.
-Any student who uses a cell phone to make or answer a call or send and read text messages or emails during class time will be subject to disciplinary action.
-No student has the right to disturb the teaching and learning process. - Students needing access to a phone for emergency or other safety reasons may make arrangements to use the Clark phone located in the Main Office or front desk. - Inappropriate use of a wireless communication device may result in the imposition of disciplinary action by the school or criminal penalties if the device is used in a criminal act. - The volume on laptops and other audio electronic devices must be turned off or accessed through headphones/ear buds.
-These must be used properly at low volume to avoid disruptions to the school learning environment. - Students are to only use their own personal electronic devices, including, but not limited to cell phones, iPads, iPods, personal and/or Clark issued laptops, e-readers, etc. - Headphones/ear buds should not be worn or used in classes without teacher permission.
+- By statute, the use of cell phones, smart watches, and/or other electronic devices is prohibited during class, unless the instructor is using them for educational purposes, otherwise all cell phones must be turned off and in the designated holder (Florida HB 379 to amend 1003.32 1 (a)). - O Any student who uses a cell phone, smart watch, and/or other wireless communication device to make or answer a call or send and read text messages or emails during class time will be subject to disciplinary action.
+No student has the right to disturb the teaching and learning process.
+Students may not take their device with them when leaving the classroom to go to the bathroom. - Students needing access to a phone for emergency or other safety reasons may make arrangements to use the Clark phone located in the Main Office or front desk. - Inappropriate use of a wireless communication device may result in the imposition of disciplinary action by the school or criminal penalties if the device is used in a criminal act. - The volume on laptops and other audio electronic devices must be turned off or accessed through headphones/ear buds.
+These must be used properly at low volume to avoid disruptions to the school learning environment. - Students are to only use their own personal electronic devices, including, but not limited to cell phones, iPads, iPods, personal and/or Clark issued laptops, e-readers, etc. - Headphones, ear buds, air pods, and/or similar devices should not be worn or used in classes without teacher permission.